LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 Visual Studio (from Microsoft) and MonoDevelop (an open source implementation similar to Visual Studio).
-These environments are optimized for more complex projects han in this introductory course, so we will avoid the intial learning curve needed for such environments.
+These environments are optimized for more complex projects than found in this introductory course, so we will avoid the initial learning curve needed for such environments.